FreeRDP/Remmina/README.md

 ### Configuration

-Set up everything from the graphical interface, or from $HOME/.remmina or $HOME/.config/remmina
+Set up everything from the graphical interface, or from $HOME/.config/remmina

 ### Contributing